Andreas Grünschloß

-Andreas Grunschloss (German: Grünschloß) (born 1957) is German scholar and the current Professor of Religious Studies at University of Göttingen.
-An ordained Protestant pastor, he is the author of books and scholarly articles about interfaith matters and new religious movements.
+Andreas Gruenschloss (German: Grünschloß) (born 1957) is a German scholar and was Professor of Religious Studies at University of Göttingen from 2002 to 2023.
+An ordained Protestant pastor, he is the author of books and scholarly articles about interfaith matters, Buddhism, Aztec religion, new religious movements and, lately, religious responses to the COVID19-crisis.
 He publishes both in German and in English and is a co-editor of the Marburg Journal of Religion.